Trade Stock Indices

 Calculation

-• Difference between the current high and the current low
+• Difference between the current high & the current low

-• Difference between the previous closing price & the current high
+• Difference between the prior closing price & the current high

-• Difference between the previous closing price & the current low
+• Difference between the prior closing price & the current low

-The final Average is calculated by adding these values & calculating the average.
+The final Average is calculated by adding these values and calculating the average.

-Average True Range indicator can be analyzed using the same principles as other volatility technical indicators.
+ATR indicator can be analyzed using the same principles as other volatility indicators.

 Measure of trend momentum - The lower the indicator’s value, the weaker the trend movement.

-Average True Range (ATR)- Sell and Buy Trading Signals - Index Average True Range Indicator Technical Analysis
+Average True Range (ATR)- Sell and Buy Trading Signals - Index ATR Indicator Analysis

 Technical Analysis in Stock Indices Trading